 - Maintaining therapy schedules and handling other administrative duties

-Many occupational therapy schools offer training for aspiring aides fully online, as well as in campus-based or hybrid formats in certain regions.
+Many occupational therapy schools offer education programs for aspiring aides fully online, as well as in campus-based or hybrid formats in certain regions.
 Candidates should have a moderate degree of physical strength and enjoy working with others.

 How Much do Occupational Therapy Aides Make?

 Data released by the U.S. Department of Labor's Bureau of Labor Statistics (BLS) indicate that occupational therapy aides around the country earned a range of salaries in 2014, from $18,330 annually for the bottom 10 percent of earners to more than $44,240 for the top 10 percent, averaging to a national mean of $26,550.
 Certain areas of the country paid more than others for the year, also — here are the five metro areas in the country with the highest occupational therapy aide salary averages for 2014:

 - New York, NY: $35,070

 Most occupational therapy aides work in doctors' offices, according to the BLS, but those who find jobs elsewhere may have higher average salaries waiting for them.
 Here are the five top-paying industries for occupational therapy aides in 2014: